datamindedbe/academy_git/content/resources/exercise_2/README.md

 # Dataminded Academy - Introduction to Git
 ## Exercise 2 - Logs & checkout

-In this exercise you will have to use Git time machine features.
+In this exercise you will have to use Git time-machine features.
 The tasks are the following:

 1. Open a terminal and position yourself in the root of this folder (`exercise_2`).
 2. Explore the history of the repository to find out about the following questions: